 How Dental Practices Lose New Patients (And How to Fix It)

-• Most dental practices lose 15–30% of new patient calls because of unavoidable interruptions during treatment.
+• Most dental practices lose 15 to 30% of new patient calls because of unavoidable interruptions during treatment.
 Demand recovery fixes this without changing your phone system.

 • Calls that are answered but not booked are often the biggest hidden leak, and call recording shows exactly why.